 St. Sophia church

-St. Sophia church is located in the old part of the city of Ohrid.
+St. Sophia church is located in the old part of the city.
 The Cathedral is dedicated to the Holy Wisdom, built on the foundations of an early Christian basilica and it was renovated and adorned with frescos in the time of the archbishop Leo in the period between 1037 and 1056.

 Church St. John, Kaneo

-The church is landmark of Ohrid and Ohrid lake, it offers breathtaking view of the hole Ohrid lake and its settled in old part of the city.
+The church is landmark of Ohrid, it offers breathtaking view of the hole Ohrid lake and its settled in old part of the city.

 Church of St. John Theologian Kaneo is built during the 13th century.
 Standing alone on a cliff overlooking the Lake of Ohrid, above the fishing settlement of Kaneo, The architecture is a combination of Byzantine and Armenian elements.